Hyp-ed/mission-control-2022/README.md

 ### How to run
 First of all, make sure that your Java version is 8 or up.

-Then download the latest release from Github, and run:
+Then download the latest release from [Github](https://github.com/Hyp-ed/mission-control-2021/releases), and run:
 ```
 $ java -jar mission-control-2021.jar
 ```

-Go to `localhost:8080` for the gui.
+Go to `localhost:8080` for the GUI.

 Then run `./hyped` (from the hyped-2020 repo) to start the pod, and you should see the pod connecting on the gui.